venom1270/AdventOfCode-2024/README.md

 ## Day 24

 Ok, part 1 was relatively easy, however part 2 is proving to be a challenge. 😎 Brute forcing (checking all combinations) does not work (even with no additional computation, just going through all the 4-pair combinations takes too long), so there's obviosuly some other *cleverer* solution.
 Just have to figure out what it is... 🤔 A fitting challenge for the end-game! 😄

+EDIT 25.12.2024: Finally made it!!
+Had to look on reddit for some hints and found out a lot of people did it by hand... 🤦‍♂️ So I did too and it was surprisingly simple.
+What can I say, an interesting challenge, but I am not a fan of challenges where you have to do it by hand.
+Similar to `Day 17`, where you don't actually make a general solution/program, but just hack something together that works for a specific input and/or constraints.
+I did think of solving it by hand at some point, but decided not to as I presumed that the wire swaps are A LOT more complicated.

+Anyhow, I am leaving all the code intact.
+If I (or you, curious stranger) want to laugh and facepalm sometime in the future, this is the day to do it.
+Everything is on display. 😎😅